Global and regional/continental trends in family size, sex ratios, and ageing/greying

 - Ensuring that men and women have equal rights, especially in terms of pay/salary.

 3. Improvement in health care delivery.
-This is important to reduce the death rate of the youthful population and also help the large number of people in the working population to live long.
+This is important to reduce the death rate of the youthful population and also help a large number of people in the working population to live long.

 4. The government must introduce economic policies to create employment for the people otherwise the demographic dividend will lead to unemployment.
 This can be done by: